 Written by Barkman Concrete Published on July 24th, 2014

-barkman’s Permeable Paving System with StormAbsorb™ Technology reduces storm runoff and flooding and protects local water quality.
-It does this by permitting water to pass through the specially designed interlocking paver system into the ground, rather than having it collect in place or run off into storm sewers.
-Before release into the ground, the water is filtered through the paving system’s crushed aggregate base, trapping most contaminants which can pollute local water systems.
+Barkman’s Permeable Paving System with StormAbsorb™ Technology reduces storm runoff and flooding and protects local water quality.
+It does this by permitting water to pass through the specially designed interlocking paver system into the ground rather than having it collect in place or run off into storm sewers.
+Before release into the ground, the water is filtered through the paving system’s crushed aggregate base, trapping most contaminants that can pollute local water systems.

-barkman permeable pavers are available in three styles: Colonial Eco and Holland Eco, which are ideal for both residential and commercial use, and Turfstone Eco, which is primarily designed for residential use.
+Barkman permeable pavers are available in Colonial Eco and Holland Eco, which are ideal for residential and commercial use.